 Dan Gilbert is Founder and Chairman of Rock Ventures LLC, the umbrella entity for his portfolio of business and real estate investments.
 He is also Founder and Chairman of Quicken Loans Inc., the nation’s second largest mortgage lender, and majority owner of the NBA Cleveland Cavaliers.
 Rock Ventures and its more than 110 affiliated companies across the country employ more than 21,000 team members.

 Dan began moving his Family of Companies to Detroit’s central business district in 2010 in an effort to help lead the transformation of a great American city.
-Since then, he has invested more than $1.3 billion to purchase and renovate 50 commercial properties accounting for more than 8 million square feet in the city’s urban core.
+Since then, he has invested more than $1.3 billion to purchase and renovate more than 60 commercial properties accounting for more than 9 million square feet in the city’s urban core.
 Thousands of jobs have been created, and today more than 12,000 Rock Ventures team members work in downtown Detroit.

 In March 2013, Rock Ventures, in collaboration with the Downtown Detroit Partnership and Detroit Economic Growth Corporation, unveiled and implemented a visionary placemaking and retail plan centered on creating activity and vibrant, distinct destinations to draw people to the region using a multifaceted approach to the planning, design and management of public spaces.

 Dan is a Founder and Principal of Detroit Venture Partners (DVP), a venture capital firm that funds start-up and early-stage technology companies in Detroit.
 He is also a Founding Partner of Detroit-based private equity group Rockbridge Growth Equity LLC, which invests in growing businesses in the financial services, Internet technology, consumer-direct marketing, and the sports and entertainment industries across the United States.